sourceruckus/doit/README.md

 Licensed under the GPLv3.
 See the file COPYING for details.

-Doit executes a command and mails its output and exit status to a specified account.
-It can also log to a file locally instead of mailing, if that floats your boat.
+Doit executes a command in the background and mails its output and exit status to a specified account.
+It can also log to a file locally instead of mailing, if that's what floats your boat.

 Get the latest and greatest from https://github.com/sourceruckus/doit.